dullor/PicCrawler/README.md

 # PicCrawler
-This is a picture crawler of pic.netbian.com
+This is a picture crawler for pic.netbian.com